In Pursuit of the Perfect Weekend

 The Getting-Stuff-Done Weekend

 Occasionally, the best Monday morning vibes come from knowing that you were really productive over the weekend and used it to sort out all the little life admin tasks that had been hanging over you.
 If you don’t have any weekend plans, take the time to sort out your paperwork, spring clean your house, batch cook for the freezer, or any other jobs that you never get round to doing in the week.
 You’ll cruise into Monday feeling like you’re winning.

-On a similar theme, if you have a project you want to complete, like redecorating a room, clearing out the garage, selling all your 1990s collector beanie babies on eBay (just me?
-Lol) then pick a weekend and get it done.
+On a similar theme, if you have a project you want to complete, like redecorating a room, clearing out the garage, selling all your 1990s collector beanie babies on eBay (can it be done? asking for a friend…) then pick a weekend and get it done.
 It’s going to feel so good to get it finished.